lewiswatson55/Python_Text_Calculator/README.md

 thanks for visiting!!

-PLEASE, leave feature requests and bugs in the **issues.md** file, even if you know my email.
+PLEASE, leave feature requests and bug reports in the Issues [section](https://github.com/thetechrobo/python-text-calculator/issues) file, even if you know my email.

 **The only time you should ever use my email is if you need to contact me personally.**